The Sourdough School

 BALM 1 Reducing stress & the connection between cortisol levels and cytokines

-In so many ways this is about connecting to the prices of eating and sharing bread.
-So understanding the biochemistry pathway to why this matters in terms of helping support the immune system is important.
+In so many ways, this is about connecting to the process of eating and sharing bread.
+Understanding the biochemical pathways that support the immune system is important.

 We’re beginning to understand more about the role the gut plays in supporting our immune system.
-The gut is linked to the brain by the vagus nerve, which acts like an information superhighway between the two organs.
-Researchers are finding associations between the gut and the brain which can impact the production and levels of cytokines in the body, and their inflammatory effects.
+The gut is linked to the brain by the vagus nerve, acting as an information superhighway between the two organs.
+Researchers are finding associations between the gut and the brain that impact cytokine production and their inflammatory effects.

 Existing Member Login